thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 The [farmer's lives](https://www.indiatoday.in/india/story/maharashtra-farmer-suicide-1553467-2019-06-21) are miserable.

 Now, [profit making Govt. companies like BPCL](https://www.thehindu.com/news/cities/mumbai/bpcl-employees-to-protest-privatisation/article29685122.ece) will be sold to his friends Ambani/Adani.
-Why should profit making companies public companies be sold?
+Why should profit making public companies be sold?
-Do Ambani needs to build one [more vulgar billion dollar house](https://www.deccanherald.com/content/108813/soaring-above-poverty-ambanis-27.html) that he earned by rigging rules & looting public—instead of public basic needs be taken care of?
+Do Ambani needs to build one [more vulgar billion dollar house](https://www.deccanherald.com/content/108813/soaring-above-poverty-ambanis-27.html) that he earned by rigging rules in his favor & loot public—instead of public basic needs be taken care of?
 When our schools are so bad, when our roads are awful, when people go bankrupt if they have any serious illness because of hospital costs, when Govt have no money to build new hospitals, whats the need to give our money to Ambani/Adani & make these grifters even more richer by selling them BPCL?

 When we are distracted with this needless misery of NRC, the fascists who currently rule us can complete the transformation this country into a fascist shit hole.
-When we are distracted with deliberate cruelty like this, we stop paying less attention to the fact that we are being fucked from behind by the grifter friends of these fascists.
+When we are distracted with deliberate cruelty like this, we stop paying attention to the fact that we are being fucked from behind by these fascists & thier grifting friends.

 That's the real game plan.